 1) Real Estate Express

-Real Estate Express is a quite well-known online school for pre- and post-license real estate online courses.
+Real Estate Express is a well-known online school for pre- and post-license real estate online courses.

-According to their promise, you either pass the real estate exam or you don’t pay.
+According to their promise, you either pass the real estate exam or don’t pay.

-To ensure the likelihood of you passing, they also provide you with the so-called “Exam Prep Master”.
+To ensure the likelihood of your passing, they also provide you with the so-called “Exam Prep Master.”

-There is a time limit in which you need to take the course though, which is six months.
+There is a time limit in which you need to take the course, which is six months.

 After that, you won’t have further access unless you pay an additional fee.